California has statewide guidelines and Family Code sections that define gross income

 Stock is not considered income when it cannot be liquidated or is received in connection with the sale of the business.
 This is not a hard and fast rule and there are exceptions as the type of stock, its marketability and the potential rate of return from it can be considered by the court.

 Personal injury proceeds are generally not considered income unless the personal injury proceeds were specifically earmarked as compensation for lost income.
-It is rare for that to happen in a personal injury case.
-Typically, the settlement agreement does not distinguish between income versus nonincome or what specifically the personal injury damages were designed to compensate.
+It is not common for that to happen in a personal injury case although it is possible.
+Typically, the settlement agreement does not distinguish between income versus non-income or what specifically the personal injury damages were designed to compensate.
 Such damages are traditionally awarded in a settlement as a lump sum without designation.
 Once again, the advice of a family law attorney about your specific situation is necessary.
 There may be exceptions and situations where personal injury proceeds may be considered income and the attorney you hire should evaluate your situation based on its facts.

 Gifts of a nonmonetary nature are generally not considered income.
 It is not unusual for a parent to provide an adult child with a gift whether that is small items such as household items or something as large as a car.
 In such situation the value of that gift is generally not considered income for child support purposes.